 - 1. Programs accomplish operational outcomes they establish within their operational plans.
 Guidelines: - a) Summarize success the program has had in accomplishing established operational outcomes within the program's operational plans. - 2.
 Programs have a documented history of making improvements that result in improved program efficacy, such as effectiveness, efficiency, and stakeholder satisfaction.

-Guidelines: - a) Describe how the program's efficacy has improved over time as a result of the program's operational planning efforts - b) Provide at least one specific improvement made as a result of operational planning to improve the program's operational efficacy, such as program effectiveness, efficiency, or stakeholder satisfaction. - c) Using the assessment plan in Aquila or a plan provided by the program, provide at least one example of how it has been changed to strengthen its usefulness to the program for monitoring, maintaining, or evaluating performance on program efficacy.
+- a) Improving Program Efficacy: Describe how the program's efficacy has improved over time as a result of the program's operational planning efforts.
+Provide at least one specific improvement made as a result of operational planning to strengthen the program's operational efficacy, such as program effectiveness, efficiency, or stakeholder satisfaction. - b) Planning Changes: Using the assessment plan in Aquila or a plan provided by the program, provide at least one example of how it has been changed to strengthen its usefulness to the program for monitoring, maintaining, or evaluating performance on program efficacy.